CWC Survey

 Campus & Workplace Climate (CWC) Survey

 The University of Colorado and UCCS are committed to fostering a culture of care.
-In 2021, CU launched the Campus Workplace & Climate Survey (CWC).
-The purpose of the survey is to gather information from UCCS students, staff, and faculty about their academic, workplace, and residential environments and allows UCCS to have a more representative look at the extent to which protected classes feel respected, supported, and valued.
-The CWC survey was administered for the first time in 2021, and the results are available on this website.
-The survey is being conducted again during the 2025-2026 academic year.
+In 2021, CU launched and administered the Campus Workplace & Climate Survey (CWC).
+The purpose of the survey is to gather information from UCCS students, staff, and faculty about their academic, workplace, and residential environments and allows UCCS to have a more representative look at the extent to which individuals feel respected, supported, and valued.
+The CWC survey was conducted a second time again during the 2025-2026 academic year.

 Frequently Asked Questions (FAQs)

-After completing the survey, you’ll also have the option to opt-in to the incentive process, which enters you in for a chance to receive parking passes, dining passes, and gift cards to Clyde's Gastropub, Big Cat Coffee, the Campus Store, the ENT Center, and GOCA.
-These are available to students, staff, and faculty.
+After completing the survey, participants had the option to opt in to the incentive process, which entered them in for a chance to receive parking passes, dining passes, and gift cards to Clyde's Gastropub, Big Cat Coffee, the Campus Store, the ENT Center, and GOCA.
+These were available to students, staff, and faculty.

-The survey will take 15 minutes to complete.
-Respondents may leave the survey and come back later to pick up where they left off by clicking the same link in their email invitation.
+The survey took 10-15 minutes to complete.
+Respondents could leave the survey and return later to pick up where they left off by clicking the same link in their email invitation.

 In 2021, our campus community came together to share insights and experiences through the Campus Workplace Climate (CWC) Survey.
 The results sparked meaningful action across campus, driving initiatives that aligned with our commitment to a culture of care, wellbeing, and strategic growth.